pelias/documentation/leaflet-geocoder.md

 [Mapzen Search](https://mapzen.com/projects/search) is a modern, geographic search service based entirely on open-source tools and powered entirely by open data.
 You might use this functionality in any app that has a geographic component, including ones that deliver goods, locate hotels or venues, or even provide local weather forecasts.

-Through a process known as [geocoding](search.md), Mapzen Search allows you to enter an address or the name of a landmark or business, and then it translates the result in to the geographic coordinates for mapping.
+Through a process known as [geocoding](https://en.wikipedia.org/wiki/Geocoding), Mapzen Search allows you to enter an address or the name of a landmark or business, and then it translates the result in to the geographic coordinates for mapping.
 Mapzen Search is built on [Pelias](https://github.com/pelias), an open-source geocoding project.

 In this walkthrough, you will learn how to make a map with a search box that allows you to enter addresses and place names and locate them on a map.
 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
-You will need an [API key](https://mapzen.com/developers) (which is provided for you at MaptimeOAK) to use Mapzen Search, which requires a GitHub account for authorization.
-You can use any text editor and operating system, but must maintain an Internet connection while you are working.
-The tutorial should take about 30 minutes to complete.

 ## Download and install the dependencies